 This research applied machine-learning classifiers and Bayesian statistical techniques to multidimensional data sets to characterize sediment source and flux at basin, catchment, and reach scales.
 These data-driven tools enabled better understanding of: (1) basin-scale spatial variability in concentration-discharge patterns of instream suspended sediment and nutrients; (2) catchment-scale sourcing of suspended sediments; and (3) reach-scale sediment process domains.
 The developed tools have broad management application and provide insights into landscape drivers of channel dynamics and riverine solute and sediment export.

 Number of Pages

-Underwood, Kristen, "Smart Classification and Bayesian Inference for Evaluating River Sensitivity to Natural and Human Disturbances: A Data Science Approach" (2018).
+Underwood, Kristen, "Smart Classifiers and Bayesian Inference for Evaluating River Sensitivity to Natural and Human Disturbances: A Data Science Approach" (2018).
 Graduate College Dissertations and Theses.
 988.